ryanklee/think-taink/docs/implementation_plan.md

    f.
 Implement a mechanism for versioning and tracking changes in the domain model
    g.
 Integrate Evolutionary Game Theory principles into the Agent and Experiment aggregates
    h.
 Develop a framework for modeling emergent behaviors in multi-agent systems
+   i.
+Implement emergent communication protocols in the Agent entity
+   j.
+Design a system for balancing individual agent goals with collective swarm objectives

 2. Enhance Behavioral Trait Bundle System:
    a.
 Expand the trait taxonomy based on recent AI-specific trait research